If you are looking to eat healthy and save money on groceries, ALDI is the place for you to shop. Get the list of all my dietitian picks at ALDI here.

 I have many, many favorite and staple items I buy at ALDI so I’ll try to sum it up as best I can.
 I’ll also go in order of the store flow so it’s easier to remember.

-Wine and Beer (#5): I have sampled many of the ALDI wines and beers and am always pleasantly surprised.
-Some of my favorites are the pinot noir, chardonnay, and Monterey beer (which is similar to Corona light).
+You might be surprised to see alcohol on the list of dietitian picks at ALDI but it is absolutely worth noting.
+I have sampled many of the ALDI wines and beers and am always pleasantly surprised.
+Some of my favorites are their red blends and Monterey beer (which is similar to Corona light).

 *Available while quantities last.
 All products may not be available in all stores.
 Prices subject to change.

-Produce (#8): ALDI carries most of the produce I like to buy.
+ALDI carries most of the produce I like to buy so it had to make the list of dietitian picks at ALDI.
 From time to time the stock at my store is a little picked over, but typically, I’m happy.
 I tend to buy bananas, tomatoes, whole pineapple, carrots, broccoli, peppers, apples, berries, citrus, zucchini and asparagus.
 They have a small selection of organic produce too.

 My FAV and most exciting produce to buy is avocados.
 This is one of the foods I wasn’t able to buy regularly because they are pricey for not a lot of food.
 But at ALDI, 1 large (and I mean large) avocado is between 0.69-0.95 cents.
 Yes, they are less than a dollar a piece.
 Thank you ALDI!